CRM · Norwich

 Exactly what you get

 A CRM your team opens because it tells them which renewal is due, which supplier contract needs re-signing, and which client is quietly at risk.
 Brokers get an anniversary-driven renewal calendar; food suppliers get seasonal contracts with quality and delivery history attached.
-It syncs with your ERP software and accounting software so it reflects what was actually delivered and invoiced, and it feeds business intelligence dashboards so leadership sees retention, not a vanity funnel.
+It syncs with your ERP software and accounting software so it reflects what was actually delivered and invoiced, and it feeds business intelligence (BI) dashboards so leadership sees retention, not a vanity funnel.
 You also get clean migration of the spreadsheet history that holds your real client relationships.

 How to choose a developer in Norwich